 How to Set Up Pageview Tracking on a One-Page Website

-One-page websites can be awesome at driving conversions, but they’re hard to track in Google Analytics.
+One-page websites can be awesome at driving conversions, but they’re hard to track.
 You probably still have a navigation that uses anchor links to bring a user down the page.
-But, since those users aren’t visiting separate pages with separate URLs, the clicks don’t get tracked in Google Analytics.
+But, since those users aren’t visiting separate pages with separate URLs, pageview tracking for a single-page website won’t work like it otherwise would in Google Analytics.

 Luckily, there’s a pretty easy way to track those clicks as pageviews.